ParalESN: Enabling parallel information processing in Reservoir Computing: Experiments

 The time series classification benchmark consists of a selection of tasks from the UEA \& UCR repository \citep{bagnall2018uea, dau2019ucr}.
-For 1-D pixel-level classification, we consider two variations of the MNIST dataset \citep{lecun1998mnist}: (i) sequential MNIST (sMNIST), where pixels are flattened into a one-dimensional vector, and (ii) permuted sequential MNIST (psMNIST), where on top of the flattening a random permutation is applied to the pixels.
+For 1-D pixel-level classification, we consider two variants of the MNIST dataset \citep{lecun1998mnist}: (i) sequential MNIST (sMNIST), where pixels are flattened into a one-dimensional sequence, and (ii) permuted sequential MNIST (psMNIST), where a random permutation is additionally applied to the flattened pixels.

-\textbf{Discussion.} Tables \ref{tab:classification_results} and \ref{tab:mnist_results} present test set results on time series classification tasks from the UEA \& UCR repository and on sMNIST and psMNIST, respectively.
-Fig.~\ref{fig:tradeoff_mnist} visualizes the trade-off between performance and efficiency among all models for the MNIST benchmarks.
+\textbf{Discussion.} Tables~\ref{tab:classification_results} and \ref{tab:mnist_results} present test set results on time series classification tasks from the UEA \& UCR repository and on sMNIST and psMNIST, respectively.
+Fig.~\ref{fig:tradeoff_mnist} visualizes the trade-off between predictive performance and computational efficiency across all models for the MNIST benchmarks.
 On time series classification, ParalESN achieves higher test accuracy compared to a shallow ESN: $+27.9\%$ on Blink, $+3.7\%$ on FaultDetectionA, $+7.6\%$ on FordA, $+5.7\%$ on FordB, and $+3.3\%$ on StarLightCurves.
 Similarly, ParalESN (deep) outperforms ESN (deep) by $+10.0\%$ on Blink, $+8.8\%$ on FaultDetectionA, $+2.7\%$ on FordA, $+0.7\%$ on FordB, and $+2.3\%$ on StarLightCurves.
 On sMNIST and psMNIST, ParalESN achieves higher test accuracy by $+13.4\%$ and $+17.1\%$, respectively, compared to traditional ESN.
 ParalESN (deep) provides gains of $+7.7\%$ and $+13.1\%$ over ESN (deep).
-These performance improvements come alongside substantial efficiency gains, with ParalESN and ParalESN (deep) requiring half or less of the training time, CO2 emissions, and energy of their counterparts.
-Unlike traditional RC, ParalESN is competitive with LSTMs, Transformers, LRU, and Mamba, while delivering computational savings of orders of magnitude.
+These performance improvements come alongside substantial efficiency gains, with ParalESN and ParalESN (deep) requiring half or less of the training time, CO$_{\text{2}}$ emissions, and energy of traditional RC.
+Additionally, unlike traditional RC, ParalESN is competitive with LSTM, Transformer, S4, LRU, and Mamba.